PurpleNinja225/NASible/docs/zfs/zfs_overview.md

 Curiously, FreeBSD, the basis of FreeNAS, will run with [1 GB](https://wiki.freebsd.org/ZFSTuningGuide).
-The [ZFS on Linux FAQ](https://github.com/zfsonlinux/zfs/wiki/FAQ#hardware-requirements), which is more relevant for Ansible-NAS, states under "suggested hardware":
+The [ZFS on Linux FAQ](https://github.com/zfsonlinux/zfs/wiki/FAQ#hardware-requirements), which is more relevant for NASible, states under "suggested hardware":

 > 8GB+ of memory for the best performance.
 It's perfectly possible to run with
 > 2GB or less (and people do), but you'll need more if using deduplication.